API v6

 Team Password Manager's API has the following features:

-• It's versioned.
-You're reading the docs corresponding to version 5 (v5).
+- It's versioned.
+You're reading the docs corresponding to version 6 (v6).
 You can see which version of the API your installation supports by going to Settings in the top menu and then select API.

-API v5 provides access to the following resources in Team Password Manager: projects, passwords, my passwords, files, favorites, users, groups, passwords generator and version.
+API v6 provides access to the following resources in Team Password Manager: projects, passwords, my passwords, files, favorites, users, groups, passwords generator, version and the log.

 Enabling and disabling API access